 You will still feel drowsy after your extraction because of the sedation.
 Make sure there is someone on hand to take you back to your home as you will be unable to drive.
 It’s also a good idea to rest for 24 hours after the extraction giving you time to recuperate.
 The hole that is left from the extraction will form a blood clot.
 You will need to protect this until the area is healed.
 It is not advisable to rinse vigorously or to drink through a straw.
-You will also need to make some adjustments to your diet, sticking to soft foods and avoiding hot liquids until the area starts to heal.
+You will also need to make some adjustments to your diet, sticking to soft foods, and avoiding hot liquids until the area starts to heal.

 HOW LONG DOES IT TAKE TO RECOVER AFTER REMOVING A TOOTH?

-You will likely continue feeling some pain after the anaesthetic wears off.
+You will likely continue feeling some pain after the anesthetic wears off.
 The area will continue to show signs of swelling and maybe slight bleeding for 24 hours too.
 If after 4 hours you are still experiencing a great amount of pain or heavy bleeding then contact your surgeon.
 You should also call if you a suffering the following symptoms:

 - Signs of infection, including fever

 - Cough, shortness of breath or chest pain.

 The gum should start to heal over by about one or two weeks after the extraction and the bone will start to fill in the gap below.